-As of fall 2021, institutions actively submitting enrollment data to the Clearinghouse account for 97 percent of all enrollments at Title IV, degree-granting institutions in the U.S. Because Clearinghouse participation grew over the period covered by this report, and because coverage of institutions (i.e., percentage of all institutions participating in the Clearinghouse) is not 100 percent for any individual year, weights were applied by institutional sector and state to better approximate enrollments at all institutions nationally.
+As of fall 2023, institutions actively submitting enrollment data to the Clearinghouse account for 97 percent of all enrollments at Title IV, degree-granting institutions in the U.S. Because Clearinghouse participation grew over the period covered by this report, and because coverage of institutions (i.e., percentage of all institutions participating in the Clearinghouse) is not 100 percent for any individual year, weights were applied by institutional sector and state to better approximate enrollments at all institutions nationally.
 Using all IPEDS Title IV, degree-granting institutions as the base population, weights for each institutional sector and state were calculated using the inverse of the rate of enrollment coverage for that sector and state in the relevant year.
-Given the unavailability of fall 2022 and fall 2023 IPEDS enrollments prior to publication, fall 2021 IPEDS enrollments were used as the basis for calculating the Clearinghouse coverage rates for fall 2022 and fall 2023.
+Given the unavailability of fall 2023 IPEDS enrollments prior to publication, fall 2022 IPEDS enrollments were used as the basis for calculating the Clearinghouse coverage rates for fall 2023 and fall 2024.
 For detailed statistics on enrollment coverage, as well as other aspects of Clearinghouse data, view "Working With Our Data."